tifmoser/mass-unit-test/README.md

 A tool for formatting unit tests

 ## Usage
-These functions are intended to be used in the Python shell.
+This function is intended to be used in the Python shell.
 ```
 >>> %Run mass_unit_test.py